 Aarhus, Denmark-based creator of the rounded curly tattoo font Sailor (2012).

-Danish designer at Planet of the techno faces Planet Megapolis and Planet Tricolore.
+Danish designer at Planet of the techno typefaces Planet Megapolis and Planet Tricolore.

 Ole Munk is a graphic designer, design consultant, and illustrator.
 He holds an architectural degree from the Institute of Visual Communication at the Royal Academy of Arts in Copenhagen.
 He drew the comic strip Felix 1976-85.
 Graphic reporter at Politiken 1985-89, lecturer and consultant at the Graphic Arts Institute 1989-94, head of graphics at Politiken 1994-95, partner of Ribergaard&Munk since July 1995 (with Maj Ribergaard and Hanne Groenlund).
 He was awarded the Commemorative Prize of Knud V. Engelhardt (Knud V. Engelhardts Mindelegat) in 2003.
 Ribergaard&Munk is a graphic design studio, specializing in newspaper and magazine design.
 Munk, who also dabbles in logotype and typography put these articles on his site: Letters are made for reading, Typography and legibility (in Danish), and Grids (in Danish).
 [Google] [More] ⦿

-Danish graphic designer located in Berlin.
+Danish graphic designer in Copenhagen, who studied at the School of Visuel Communication, Haderslev, and interned in 2011-2012 at Double Standards in Berlin.
 Her typefaces include Lunar (done for a school project under Kenn Munk at the School of Visual Communication, Denmark), Holger (a monospaced sans also also done at the the School of Visual Communication), and Berlin Baby (2012, a purely geometric typeface).

 Sanja Radakovic (Ljubljana, Slovenia) is a Master student of graphic and interactive designat Designskolen Kolding in Denmark.
 In 2009, she created the text typeface Font Sanes.
 In 2011, she designed a corporate organic sans typeface for Telia Sonera called Sonera.
 [Google] [More] ⦿